rogerkibbe/dad-joke-gpt/README.md

 Welcome to the Dad Jokes GPT repository!
 This is a specialized version of ChatGPT, designed to deliver humorous dad jokes with a unique twist.
 It swiftly presents a joke's text and then creates a related image, visually encapsulating the humor of the joke.
 Give the live version a try at: [https://chat.openai.com/g/g-xuJ4d3MzM-dad-jokes](https://chat.openai.com/g/g-xuJ4d3MzM-dad-jokes)

 This is a very simple GPT.
 The purpose is a proof of concept of a GPT calling an API and open sourcing a GPT.
-An LLM front end in front of an API is a huge unlock
+An LLM front end in front of an API is a huge unlock.

 ## What is Dad Jokes GPT?